 Her foreign legal experience spans work in many jurisdictions including Belize, Brazil, Canada, Colombia, England, Ethiopia, France, Greece, India, Ireland, Italy, Japan, Peru, Poland, Taiwan, and the Turks and Caicos Islands.

 Ms. Savitt is a frequent speaker and writer.
-Ms. Savitt is the Immediate Past Chair of the American Bar Association (ABA) Section of International Law.
+Ms. Savitt is a former Chair of the American Bar Association (ABA) Section of International Law.
 Currently, she serves as the ABA Section of International Law liaison to the ABA Commission on Women in the Profession.
 Ms. Savitt is also a member of the ABA Rule of Law Initiative Middle East and North Africa Council and the ABA Tort Insurance Practice Section.
 Ms. Savitt is a member of the International Committee of DirectWomen.
 She is a founding member and former President of the International Aviation Women’s Association.

 In 1983, Ms. Savitt clerked for Magistrate Shira Scheindlin of the United States District Court for the Eastern District of New York.
 She received her J.D. from New York Law School and her B.A. in East Asian studies from George Washington University.